Your money-making expert. Financial journalist, TV and radio personality.

 Sometimes people die without many family members or friends left.
 In this case, people will pay you to come along as a respectful way of ‘making up the numbers’.

 It’s a job that’s not for everyone, you’ll be around people at their lowest moments.
-If you have the social decorum and the spirit to hack it, you could be making £60-90 a day.

 Any other ideas about how to make money in a strange or disturbing way?
 Let us know in the comments section below!